lenra-io/docs/src/markdown/guides/use-private-repository.md

 description: Deploy a Lenra app from a private repository.
 ---

-You want to use a private git repo to version your app ?
+Do you want to use a private git repository to version your app?
-Using an open-source solution doesn't mean that your app has to be one two.
+Using an open-source solution doesn't mean that your app has to be one too.

-In this guide we will explain how create a token and how to use it in our backoffice for the two main plateformes: [GitLab](#gitlab) and [GitHub](#github).
+In this guide we will explain how to create a token and how to use it in our backoffice for the two main plateforms: [GitLab](#gitlab) and [GitHub](#github).

 ## GitLab

-GitLab offers many kinds of access token that could be used to get your app source code:
+GitLab offers several types of access tokens that can be used to get your app's source code:

 {:.list}
-- [Personnal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html): to give access to every repos
+- [Personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html): to give access to all repositories
-- [Group access token](https://docs.gitlab.com/ee/user/group/settings/group_access_tokens.html): to give access to every repos in a specific group
+- [Group access token](https://docs.gitlab.com/ee/user/group/settings/group_access_tokens.html): to give access to every repositories in a specific group
-- [Project access token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html): to give access to only one repo
+- [Project access token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html): to give access to only one repository

-We will focus on the first one in this guide since it the only free to use solution but you should use project access token if you can, it is more adapted to our need and secure.
+We will focus on the first one in this guide since it is the only free solution to use, but you should use project access tokens if possible, as they are more adapted to our needs and more secure.

-Go to your [personnal access token settings by clicking this link](https://gitlab.com/-/profile/personal_access_tokens) or by following the next steps:
+You can go to your [personal access token settings by clicking this link](https://gitlab.com/-/profile/personal_access_tokens) or by following these steps:

 {:.list}
 - In the upper-right corner, select your avatar.